jesseilev/parambre/README.md

 ### What is it?

-* A simple interface for manipulating the timbre of an ambient sound.
+* A simple interface for manipulating the [timbre](https://en.wikipedia.org/wiki/Timbre) an ambient sound.
 * Drag and resize 3 rectangles to manipulate 12 parameters of the sound.
+* Built with React, Redux and the Web Audio API

 ### Running it